Inspiring, nurturing and empowering young people with a vision impairment.

 Examples of adaptations for vision impaired students

 • Providing opportunities for both tactile and visual learning with appropriate resources.
 We have developed course materials which are 2D and 3D, tactile and print, all adapted to suit the needs of the particular group.
-For example, for a lesson on the proportions of the head and face, students have access to print drawings, swell paper drawings, ‘Yorick’ the skull, ‘Hairy Mary’, a hairdresser’s dummy and ‘Miss Polly’, a polystyrene head.
+For example, for a lesson on the proportions of the head and face, students have access to print drawings, swell paper drawings and ‘Yorick’ the skull.

 • At Key Stage 4 and Key Stage 5 students decide on their chosen area of study in order to develop their personal interests.